 Lupus is considered a very serious disease.
 It is necessary that patients follow the doctor’s advice at all times to live a normal and longer life span.
 There are some who die from lupus complications that is why it is very important that a lupus patient subject himself or herself to lab tests as often as the doctor suggests it and make sure that medications are taken as directed by the medical expert.

 The absence of permanent cure for lupus should not give depression to lupus patients.
 A precise treatment for the reduction of autoimmune activity of the patient body is suggested on an individual basis.
 People who have serious lupus condition such as those with damaged internal organs may need large doses of corticosteriods that are combined with other medications which suppress the patient’s immune system.
-Those lupus patients with mild symptoms are needless of treatment but can receive intermittent courses of anti-inflammatory medications.
+Lupus patients with mild symptoms are needless of treatment but can receive intermittent courses of anti-inflammatory medication.

 An antimalarial drug such as hydroxychloroquine has been found to very effective for lupus patients with joint disease, skin irregularities and fatigue.
 The consistent intake of this drug can eliminate flare-ups of lupus.
 The side effects of this drug are uncommon and include eye pigment changes, stomach pain and diarrhea.
 Chloroquine can be used in combination with hydroxychloroquine to treat a resistant skin disease traced to lupus.